made2591/predix-configurator/README.md

 # Predix Configurator

-A [Predix](http://predix.io)&copy; configurator tool (cli) written in Python + an angular2 webapp to help you manage your Edge Connectivity stack, from machines in your factory to Predix microservices in your cloud space.
+A [Predix](http://predix.io)&copy; configurator tool (cli) written in Python + an AngularJS 4 webapp to help you manage your Edge Connectivity stack, from machines in your factory to Predix microservices in your cloud space.

-### Demo

-You can see an active demo of webapp to create json file on [Heroku](https://predix-configurator.herokuapp.com).

 ### Factory stack